-Imagine being a passenger for 6+ hours on a dusty gravel road in a 30+ year old jeep that has been around the block a few times… not comfortable.
+Imagine being a passenger for 6+ hours on a dusty gravel road in a 30+-year-old jeep that has been around the block a few times… not comfortable.
 There were defiantly a few bruised knees and bumped heads along the way but luckily the beauty of the Serengeti made for a perfect distraction and the destination was well worth the journey.
-Due to the difficulty of the overland travel a higher level of health and fitness would be recommended.
+Due to the difficulty of overland travel a higher level of health and fitness would be recommended.

 First stop: Ngorongoro Crater

-The Ngotongoro Crater is like natures zoo, it is well protected by the craters edge and almost contains all the animals you would possibility want to see in Africa.
+The Ngorongoro Crater is like natures zoo, it is well protected by the crater’s edge and almost contains all the animals you would possibly want to see in Africa.
 We saw lions, elephants, rhinos, zebras, wildebeest, hippos, ostrich, baboons and so much more.
-The difference between the crater and the larger plains of the Serengeti is the number of tourists congregated in one area it was rush hour and you are always insight of other tour jeeps.
-On the great plains of the Serengeti you can drive for hours and see no one.
+The difference between the crater and the larger plains of the Serengeti is the number of tourists congregated in one area it was rush hour and you are always in sight of other tour jeeps.
+On the great plains of the Serengeti, you can drive for hours and see no one.

 Driving around the crater made for a wonderful morning but it was really just a taster of things to come.